 Each patient suffering from toxic shock syndrome presents with a unique situation that needs specific management to be addressed.
-As a result, there are various other management techniques widely used, but are not necessary for all cases.
+As a result, there are various other management techniques that are widely used in the treatment of toxic shock syndrome, but are not necessary for all cases.

-Intravenous administration of fluid is commonly practiced to prevent dehydration.
+The intravenous administration of fluids is commonly practiced to prevent dehydration.
 This is particularly useful to prevent organ damage as a result of toxic shock syndrome.

 Some patients may experience severe malfunction of the kidney, such that they are unable to successfully filter urine of their own accord.
 In this instance, dialysis may be required to help them filter urine and excrete unneeded electrolytes.

-Blood pressure can also vary considerably as a result of the shock and specific medications are often needed to manage this.
+Blood pressure can also vary considerably as a result of the shock, which may indicate the need of specific medications to manage this effect of the infection.